Visiting Jaco or Los Sueños and wandering where and what to eat? Fear no more, the options are endless!

 If you are in Los Sueños and want to venture out to Jaco a taxi can charge around $25-$30 each way for up to 4 people.

-If you don’t mind driving a lit bit further, places like Tiko Restaurant (the view alone is worth the visit), The Backyard Bar (beachfront with surfing contests on the weekends, Playa Hermosa), Cantina El Tajo (mountains of Jaco, 4×4 advised) and Falafel Hermosa (middle eastern food, Playa Hermosa) are also amazing options you can consider.
+If you don’t mind driving a lit bit further, places like Tiko Restaurant (road to Bijagual around 30 minutes north from Jaco, the view alone is worth the visit), Los Guarumos ( road to Punta Leona around 15 minutes north from Los Sueños, jungle/ocean view), The Backyard (Playa Hermosa, beachfront bar with surfing contests on the weekends), Cantina El Tajo (mountains of Jaco, 4×4 advised) and Falafel Hermosa (Playa Hermosa, middle eastern food) are also amazing options you can consider.

 If you need a reliable ride to and from any of these restaurants, let us know and we will be happy to assist.